thewca/wca-regulations/wca-regulations_2012.md

     - 1g2) Any changes to the score sheets must made with the consent of the WCA Delegate.
 - 1h) Competitors in the same round of an event may be divided into groups.
 [NOTE BY SARAH: "flight" may be a debate-centric term; you might prefer another, less specific term, such as "shift"]  [NOTE BY SARAH: Is it necessary to spell out the reasons for splitting an event into flights?
 Does that affect the competition in a regulatory capacity?]
     - 1h1) Judges/scramblers for a round must not judge or scramble for competitors in their own group before they have completed all of their solves for the round.
-    - 1h2) Different groups must use different scramble sequences and same [groups] must use the same scramble sequences.
+    - 1h2) Competitors in the same group must use the same scramble sequences.
+[NOTEL: Competitors in?]
+Different groups must use different scramble sequences.
 - 1i) The WCA Delegate must be announced to the competitors [NOTE BY LUCAS: to the... public/community?] before the competition starts.
 - 1j) All officials may compete in the competition.
 - 1k) Officials may serve multiple roles (e.g. organisation team, WCA Delegate, judge, score taker, scrambler).

 ## Article 2: Competitors
-- 2a) Any person is allowed to [NOTE BY LUCAS: exact phrasing?] compete in a WCA competition, if he:
+- 2a) Any person is permitted to [NOTE BY LUCAS: exact phrasing?] compete in a WCA competition, if he:
     - 2a1) complies with WCA regulations;
     - 2a2) meets the competition requirements, which must be clearly announced before the competition;
     - 2a3) is not suspended by WCA Board.